joergbuchwald/ogs6py/paper/paper.md

 # Summary

 ogs6py is a Python interface for the OpenGeoSys finite element software [@Bilke2019].
-In conjunction with VTUinterface is is possible to streamline modeling workflows in Jupyter Notebooks using Python.
+In conjunction with VTUinterface it is possible to streamline modeling workflows in Jupyter Notebooks using Python.
 With this article, we wish to introduce two new Python modules that facilitate the pre- and postprocessing of finite element calculations of OpenGeoSys and thus make this code more accessible.
-Their use is demonstrated along workflows typically encountered by the modeller, including the variations of parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the analysis of results by line plots, time series, or transient contour plots.
+Their use is demonstrated along workflows typically encountered by the modeller, including the variationsof parameters, boundary conditions, or solver settings, the verification of simulation results by comparison to analytical solutions, the set-up and evaluation of ensemble runs, the analysis of results by line plots, time series, or transient contour plots.